silently/cocotte/README.md

 - `°` is the diminished chord
 - `ø` is the half diminished chord

+## Voicing notation

+- *close* means playing the chord in straight ascending order, D-F-A-C for D7
+- *dp* is used as short for "drop"
+- *dp 2* means dropping (one octave down) the second note of the chord
+- *dp 2²3* is a custom shortened notation that means "double drop 2 and drop 3"

 # Implementation

 *cocotte* is implemented in a relaxed functional fashion using [Ramda](https://ramdajs.com/), TypeScript and React.
-It's a fully front-end project.
+It's a front-end-only project.

 Musical data structures are described in `src/domain/types`, each voicing and fingering is calculated (rather than statically defined).